Employee and Family Assistance Program (EFAP)

 For users who wish to access support through a more culturally traditional approach with Elders and/or Knowledge Keepers through Homewood Health, they may call the Intake Centre with a self-identified Elder and/or Knowledge Keeper of their choosing.
 In circumstances where the Elder is not self-identified at the time of intake, Homewood Health would offer to connect the user to one of their clinical experts who are specialized in Indigenous Culture.

-- Life Smart Coaching services for financial advice, legal advice, eldercare, childcare, parenting, grief and loss
+- Life Smart Coaching services for nutrition, jumpstarting your wellness, smoking cessation, financial advice, legal advice, and parenting.

 - Eldercare/childcare resource locater